linzhangUCA/4421tpl-turtle8/README.md

 6. (5%) Fill the `<description>`, `<maintainer>`, `<maintainer_email>` fields with your own information in [package.xml](turtlesim_play_pkg/package.xml) and [setup.py](turtlesim_play_pkg/setup.py).

 ## Study Resources
+Given an object is doing the circular motion in constant linear/angular velocity.
+The relationship between the linear and angular velocity is shown as the following figure, where $$r$$ is the radius of the circle.

 ![lin_ang_vel](https://yairshinar.com/wp-content/uploads/2018/12/c99655fa7435cc516bb40ac7daaa51c9.jpg)

 ## Troubleshooting: